Localized Faraday patterns under heterogeneous parametric excitation: Introduction

-Patterns formation is a major area of nonlinear dynamics \cite{nicolis1977self,RevModPhys.65.851}.
-During the last decades, a major progress has been achieved in understanding how an extended system with homogenous conditions can spontaneously undergo from a basic homogeneous state to a self-organized one \cite{cross2009pattern,pismen2006patterns}.
-However, the homogeneity of parameters is often an ideal concept.
-Indeed, many physical systems are inherently subject to small variations of their features or can be designed with built-in heterogeneities.
-In this case, the implications in the dynamical behavior of the system can be relevant.
-In particular, if the pumping energy (forcing) is not uniform, the system can develop localized structures.
-A dramatic example of this behavior is a tsunami, a series of waves formed by the displacement of a large volume of water, usually caused by an earth sudden movement \cite{1973JFM....60..769H}.
-The injection of energy is localized despite spatially spread tsunami consequences.
-In a smaller scale, swimmers can inject energy into their surroundings as they advance through the water, causing surface disturbances that may have an important effect on their drag \cite{1996PhRvE..53.3448R,Benusiglio:2015jd}.
-In both cases, the localized injection of energy possesses an important role on further dynamics.
-From the point of view of patterns formation, the impact of heterogeneity in the energy injection includes modification of instabilities domains, threshold discretization \cite{Coulibaly2006,Huerre1990,Ouarzazi1996,PeterA.MonkewitsChomaz1993} just to cite a few.
-In particular, the concept of global mode have been introduced to characterize the synchronized response of such a system to the locality of the driving.
+Pattern formation is a major area of nonlinear dynamics \cite{nicolis1977self,RevModPhys.65.851}.
+During the last decades, a major progress has been achieved in understanding how an extended system with homogeneous conditions can spontaneously undergo from a basic homogeneous state to a self-organized pattern \cite{cross2009pattern,pismen2006patterns}.
+However, a renewed interest has come from the observation of spatially localized states in uniform and non-uniform systems \cite{DewelBorckmans1989, Convectons, MoriartyHolt2011}.
+In uniform systems, localized patterns arise in bi-stable regions.
+An extended pattern solution and an homogenous one coexist, setting up a family of solutions via snaking bifurcations \cite{Snaking}.
+In heterogeneous media, a local spatial pattern can develop from the non-uniformity of system parameters, such as forcing or dissipation.
+In this latter scenario, the dynamical behavior of the system suffers modifications as corrections on the instability domains and threshold discretization \cite{Coulibaly2006,Huerre1990,Ouarzazi1996,PeterA.MonkewitsChomaz1993}.
+In particular, the concept of global mode has been introduced to characterize the synchronized response of the system to the localization of the forcing.

-In out-of-equilibrium systems such as parametrically forced ones, the injection of energy plays a fundamental role in formation of patterns.
-Parametric forcing consists on driving a system close to twice its natural frequency.
-Initially observed in vertically vibrated Newtonian fluids \cite{Miles1984,MilesHenderson1990}, Faraday-wave-like structures can be encountered in nonlinear lattices \cite{DenardoGalvinGreenfieldEtAl1992}, optical fibers \cite{KutzKathLiEtAl1993}, Kerr-type optical parametric oscillators\cite{Longhi1996}, easy-plane ferromagnetic materials exposed to oscillatory magnetic fields \cite{BarashenkovBogdanKorobov1991,ClercCoulibalyLaroze2012} and parametrically driven damped chains of pendula \cite{AlexeevaBarashenkov2000}.
+Alligator's water dance is a striking example in nature of heterogenous forcing.
+Crocodiles and alligators are able to create spectacular local Faraday waves\textemdash spatial stationary subharmonic responses\textemdash on the water surface through the infrasonic resonance of their lungs \cite{Powell:2011fl,Kofron:2015wj}.
+The water dance is used as an advertisement call for mating purposes of male individuals and have shown to be crucial for reproduction.
+Direct observations of this phenomenon, both in animals in nature or captivity, suggest that the infrasonic radiating waves spread several kilometers under water.
+Once females approach, localized Faraday waves on the surface of the water will provide a visual signature of the size of the animal \cite{Kofron:2015wj,Dinets2013}.